School Rules

 (i) Junior - a grey shirt, OBHS junior tie, grey shorts, school jersey or a school jacket with school crest and colours, OBHS school socks worn just below the knee.
 Black leather lace-up shoes.

 (ii) Senior - school blazer, white shirt, senior tie, long grey pants, V-neck school vest (optional).
 Black leather dress shoes.
-Students can wear an OBHS Ie Faitaga as part of school uniform.
+Senior students can wear an OBHS Ie Faitaga as part of school uniform, with grey school socks and black sandals.

 (iii) Correct school uniform must be worn on the way to/from school.
 Seniors must wear a blazer to and from school.